WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/WaterAllocation/ReadMe.md

     - *BeneficialUseCategory* = **Uses**, ensure string datatype.
 Use provided WWDO terminology code and **Uses** field, see see pre-process code for specifics.
 In addition, include all records that have a "Z" in the **Survey** for "Wild and Scenic River" benefical uses.
     - Create WaDE POU centric temporary dataframe.
 Extract POU relevant data (see preprocessing code).
 - Concatenate temporary POD & POU dataframes together into single long output dataframe.
+- Remove the following records with the **SummaryWRStatus** value = "Incomplete", "Unadjudicated", "Suspended", "Rejected".
+WaDE primarily focuses on what can be considered an Active legal right.
 - Generate WaDE specific field *SiteNativeID* from *Latitude*, *Longitude*, *SiteType* and *SiteName* fields.
 Used to identify unique sites.
 - Generate WaDE specific field *WaterSourceNativeID* from *WaterSourceName* & *WaterSourceTypeCV* fields.
 Used to identify unique sources of water.
 - Inspect output dataframe for additional errors / datatypes.